 Term Description ABN Australian Business Number as defined in the Corporations Act.
 ACN Australian Company Number as defined in the Corporations Act.
 Acquisition Unit A class of Unit as set out in section 8.3.
 AEST Australian Eastern Standard Time.
 AFSL Australian financial services licence as defined in the Corporations Act.
-AMIT A trust, for an income year, that is an attribution managed investment trust for the purposes of section 276-10 of the Income Tax Assessment Act 1997 (Cth).
+AMIT A trust, for an income year, that is an attribution managed investment trust for the purposes o section 276-10 of the Income Tax Assessment Act 1997 (Cth).
 AML Legislation Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and any similar legislation.
-APIR Code Asia Pacific Investment Register Code.
-APIR Codes are standard identifiers for products in the financial services industry.
+APIR Code An APIR Code is a unique identifier issued by APIR to participants and products within the Financial Services Industry.
 Applicant A person or entity who applies to subscribe for Units.
 Application Amount The monies payable by an Applicant to apply for Units.
 Application Form The paper application form attached to or accompanying this PDS or the online application form accompanying an electronic version of this PDS.
 ARSN Australian Registered Scheme Number as defined in the Corporations Act.
 ASIC Australian Securities and Investments Commission.
 Asset Services Agreement The asset services agreement between CHH and the Responsible Entity pursuant to which CHH has been appointed as the Manager to perform certain services for the Fund referred to and summarised in section 9.2.
 ASX ASX Limited (ABN 98 008 624 691) or the securities market operated by it, as the context requires.
 ATO Australian Taxation Office.
-Board The board of directors of the Responsible Entity.
 Business Day A weekday on which banks are open for business in Sydney, New South Wales.
 Buy Spread The estimate of transaction costs associated with buying investments.
 The Entry Price at investment can differ from the Unit Price because of the Buy Spread.
 CGT Capital gains tax as determined under the Income Tax Assessment Act 1997 (Cth).
 Charter Hall Group, Charter Hall or Group The stapled entity comprising Charter Hall Limited (ACN 113 531 150) and Charter Hall Funds Management Limited (ACN 082 991 786, AFSL 262861) as responsible entity of Charter Hall Property Trust (ARSN 113 339 147) listed on the ASX under the code CHC, and their subsidiaries.
 CHDPML Charter Hall Direct Property Management Limited (ABN 56 073 623 784, AFSL 226849) in its capacity as responsible entity of the Fund. СНН Charter Hall Holdings Pty Limited (ABN 15 051 363 547).
 Compliance Plan The Fund's compliance plan, which sets out the measures that the Responsible Entity will apply in operating the Fund to ensure compliance with matters as required by the Corporations Act and the Constitution.
 Constitution The constitution of the Fund (as amended from time to time).
 Corporations Act Corporations Act 2001 (Cth).
 CRS Tax Laws Amendment (Implementation of the Common Reporting Standard) Act 2016 (Cth).
-Custodian The Trust Company Limited (ABN 59 004 027 749, AFSL 235148).
+Custodian The Trust Company (Australia) Limited (ABN 21 000 000 993, AFSL 235145) .
 Custody Agreement The agreement pursuant to which the Custodian has been appointed to hold the assets of the Fund as agent of the Responsible Entity.
 Direct Investor An Applicant who invests in the Fund directly and not via an IDPS.
 EBITDA Earnings before interest, taxes, depreciation and amortisation.
 Entry Price The price at which an Ordinary Unit is issued at a point in time.
+ESG Environmental, Social and Governance.
 Exit Price The price at which a Unit is redeemed at a point in time.
 FATCA Foreign Account Tax Compliance Act (US).
-Charter Hall Direct PFA Fund